Errera graph: Four color theorem

-Applications in chemistry
+Chemistry

 Chemical graph theory concerns the graph-theoretic structure of molecules and other clusters of atoms.
 Both the Errera graph itself and its dual graph are relevant in this context.

 Atoms of metals such as gold can form clusters in which a central atom is surrounded by twelve more atoms, in the pattern of an icosahedron.
 Another, larger, type of cluster can be formed by coalescing two of these icosahedral clusters, so that the central atom of each cluster becomes one of the boundary atoms for the other cluster.

 The resulting cluster of 19 atoms has two interior atoms (the centers of the two icosahedra) with 17 atoms in the outer shell in the pattern of the Errera graph.

 The dual graph of the Errera graph is a fullerene with 30 vertices, designated in the chemistry literature as C30(D5h) or F30(D5h) to indicate its symmetry and distinguish it from other 30-vertex fullerenes.

 This shape also plays a central role in the construction of higher-dimensional fullerenes.